 Junior school students raise awareness for service projects in Vancouver and for other children in the wider community.
 For example, Canuck Place, UNICEF, YWCA, and local food banks.

 In grade 7, the program concludes with each girl participating one morning a month at a YWCA Centre or a senior citizens centre.
 For example, Crabtree Corner, the Leslie Diamond Childcare Centre, Emma's Place, YWCA rooftop garden, YWCA Main Street Thrift Shop and Crofton Manor.

 Service Learning is embedded in school life in order for the girls to develop an understanding of complex social justice issues and to provide them with the tools and skills necessary to become future leaders.

 Grades 8-12: Participation in school government, building school community, outdoor and environmental initiatives, Social Responsibility Club, fundraising and local community service opportunities throughout the year and during Spring Break.

-Grades 10-12: Additionally, opportunities to participate in annual International Service Learning trips arranged in partnership with Free the Children.
+Grades 10-12: Additionally, opportunities to participate in annual International Service Learning trips arranged in partnership with Me to We.